Zhai-Mao/MultiScale3D/README.md

-# MultiScale3D-A Multi_Scale Fusion Algorithm for Action Recognition
+# MultiScale3D：A MultiScale Fusion Algorithm for Action Recognition
 The code is based on Pyskl
 ![](./img/structure.jpg)